 Waste Heat Recovery

-Waste heat is created as a by-product of industrial processes.
 Anywhere there is an industrial process that involves transforming raw materials into useful products – steel mills, paper plants, refineries, chemical plants, oil and gas pipelines, pollution control equipment, and general manufacturing — heat is wasted as a result.
-If not captured and used to generate emission-free renewable-equivalent power, waste heat is released to the atmosphere through stacks, vents, flares and mechanical equipment.
+If not captured and used, waste heat is released to the atmosphere missing an energy efficiency opportunity.
 Waste Heat Recovery is the process of collecting waste heat and using it to fill a desired purpose elsewhere.
-The recovery of industrial waste heat for power has largely been untapped.
-It is Cool Energy’s novel technology that captures and converts lower temperature (100°-300°C) waste heat to generate emission-free electricity, allowing the industrial user to put their wasted energy back into the process that created it.
-Installing the SolarHeart® Engine(s) on waste heat streams from industrial processes will have payback times as short as one year.
+It is Cool Energy’s novel technology that captures and converts this largely untapped waste heat to generate electricity.
+The incorporation of our technology allows the industrial user to put their heat waste back into the process that created it.
+Installing the ThermoHeart™ Engine(s) on waste heat streams from industrial processes can have payback times as short as one year.

 According to the United States Department of Energy, up to 50 percent of the energy from all fuels burned in the U.S. ends up in the atmosphere as waste heat.
-Research indicates that recovery of the energy waste from industrial facilities could fulfill up to 20 percent of total domestic electricity demand and simultaneously effect a 20 percent reduction in greenhouse gas emissions.
-It is estimated that 11GW of power could be generated in the US alone if the best quality waste heat from commercial and industrial operations were collected and converted to electricity. (link to Public Benefit slide)
+Research indicates that recovery of the energy waste from industrial facilities could fulfill up to 20 percent of total U.S. electricity demand and simultaneously effect a 20 percent reduction in greenhouse gas emissions.
+It is estimated that 11GW of power could be generated in the US alone if the best quality waste heat from commercial and industrial operations were collected and converted to electricity.
+Public Benefit of Waste Heat Recovery

 Pollution control equipment is used to destroy particulates and volatile organic compounds (VOC’s) that are produced by industrial processes such as coffee roasting, metal coating and painting, and cement manufacturing.
-The contaminated gases are usually hot and rising up a ventilation stack, and are passed through a combustion or oxidation chamber in which the particulates and VOC’s are burned in order to destroy them, preventing them from being released into the air.
-The gas that is emitted from the combustion chamber has a temperature that ranges from 300C to 600C.
-This clean, hot gas is passed through a heat exchanger which transfers thermal energy to a circulating heat transfer oil.
-The oil circulates into Cool Energy’s SolarHeart® Engine, producing electricity from the Stirling cycle machine.
-This electricity is delivered to the plant power system through a grid-tie inverter, serving local loads and reducing the customer’s electricity bill.
+The gas that is emitted from the combustion chamber of this equipment has a temperature that ranges from 300C to 600C.
+This clean, hot gas is passed through a heat exchanger and then circulates into Cool Energy’s ThermoHeart™ Engine, producing electricity from the Stirling cycle machine.
+This electricity reducing the customer’s electricity bill and operating costs.
 For plants operating on a 24/7 schedule in Europe or Japan, the payback times are as short as two years.Pollution control machines of this type are used across many different processes, including food processing, baking, brewing, metal finishing, paint spraying, soil remediation, and petroleum processing.
-(Link to Pollution Control doc)